The Calder\'on Projector for Fibred Cusp Operators: Introduction

 In the case that $X$ has empty \textBC-boundary, i.e.\ if the fibres of $\phi$ do not have a boundary, the class of $\phi$-operators was introduced and studied by Mazzeo and Melrose \cite{MM98} (see also \cite{GH09,GH14}).
-They showed that interior regularity extends to conormal boundary regularity if the operator is \textbf{$\phi$-elliptic}, i.e.\ its $\phi$-principal symbol is invertible, and that $P$ is Fredholm in naturally associated $L^2$ spaces if and only if it satisfies the stronger condition of being \textbf{fully elliptic}, which in addition requires invertibility of a family of differential operators, called \textbf{normal family} of $P$, on the fibres of $\phi$.
+They showed that interior regularity extends to conormal boundary regularity if the operator $P$ is \textbf{$\phi$-elliptic}, i.e.\ its $\phi$-principal symbol $\phisigma_m(P)$ is invertible, and that $P$ is Fredholm in naturally associated $L^2$ spaces if and only if it satisfies the stronger condition of being \textbf{fully elliptic}, which in addition requires invertibility of a family $N(C) (\mu)$, $ \mu \in \R \times T^*B$, of differential operators, called \textbf{normal family} of $P$, on the fibres of $\phi$.
 These results are proved via construction of a pseudodifferential operator ($\Psi$DO) calculus adapted to the singular structure.
 The space of such $\phi$-$\Psi$DOs of order $m\in\R$ is denoted $\Psi^m_\phi(X)$.
-Its definition and properties are recalled in Appendix \ref{sec:app phi ops}.
+See Appendix \ref{sec:app phi ops} for more details.

 In the setting of $\phi$-\textBC-manifolds with non-empty \textBC-boundary, $\dBCX$ with the restricted fibration is a $\phi$-manifold (without \textBC-boundary), so $\Psi^*_\phi(\dBCX)$, the space of $\phi$-$\Psi$DOs with respect to the fibration $\phi : \partial(\dBCX) = \dsBCX \rightarrow B$, is defined.